 Millennials Value Authenticity

 This is very good news for all of us.
 If you’re a recent college grad or young professional looking for a job and can’t find one, you’re luckier than you think.
-This once in a century recession is causing lots of good things to happen that almost never happen unless things really tank.
-When resources are scarce, we prioritize, get more efficient, become a lot more creative and think deeper about what’s most important to us.
+The recent great recession, a once in a century event, pushed nearly everyone to think about what’s really important, and that almost never happens unless things really tank.
+When resources are scarce, we prioritize, get more efficient, become a lot more creative and think deeper about what matters the most.
 It’s music to my ears that for millennials, authenticity trumps security, status, and money.
-Truth be told, although I’m a Gen-Xer by age, I’m was a millennial in spirit back in the 80s when today’s millennials were in diapers.
+Truth be told, although I’m a Gen-Xer by age, I’m was a millennial in spirit back in the 80s when today’s millennials were in strollers.

 We know that tens of millions of jobs have vanished and most aren’t coming back.
 We’re in a new world economy; average is over.
 If I were a twenty-something, I would probably freak out, then eventually chill out, then gradually warm up to the idea that all the easy, low hanging fruit is gone.
 It’s much harder to make your way in this economy.
 This is very good news for your long-term fulfillment.

 At this rare moment in your life time, circumstances are giving you the permission to think about what you really want.
 If jobs were easier to come by (like they were before the bubble burst), would you take the easy road to the hot, trendy job with a nice income, benefits, BMW, and comfy lifestyle?
 Or, would you be one of the 64% of millennials that say screw the money and the shiny new stuff; I’m going to figure out what my real passion is and go for it?
 The lure to sell out for security has fizzled, there is no such thing as a secure job.
 You might as well do what you are.

 For the first time in a long time, maybe since the Great Depression, it’s actually less risky to do something more entrepreneurial than it is to take the tried and safe path.